marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 ## Box-and-Whisker Plots (lattice)

-I honestly don't have a lot to say about boxplots.
-They are probably the most useful plots for showing the nature (or distribution) of your data and allow for some easy comparisons between different levels of a factor for example.
+Boxplots are probably the most useful visual way for showing the nature (or distribution) of your data and allow for some easy comparisons between different levels of a factor for example.
 See [Wikimedia](http://upload.wikimedia.org/wikipedia/commons/1/1a/Boxplot_vs_PDF.svg) for a visual representation of the standard R settings of boxplots in relation to mean and standard deviation of a normal distribution.

 So without further ado, here's a basic **lattice** boxplot.